 Cash flow is what drives your business and keeps you awake (or preferably, asleep) at night.
 Put simply, cash flow is the lifeblood of your business.
 It’s also one of the most important measures of success of your business.
 Your business is like the game of monopoly – you can’t pass “go” without cash flow.

-We cannot overestimate how important it is to keep close tabs on your business’ cash flow.
+We cannot over state how important it is to keep close tabs on your business’ cash flow.
 For business owners, this is done through the use of two documents; your budget, and your cash flow forecast.

 Your budget is about estimating how cash will come and go from your business over the next 12 months, whereas your cash flow forecast is about estimating the timing of your cash’s movements, in smaller monthly intervals, including your GST and Tax Obligations.